US tells China not to overread likely Taiwan president visit - KESQ

 In such visits in recent years, Tsai has met with members of Congress and the Taiwanese diaspora and has been welcomed by the chairperson of the American Institute in Taiwan, the U.S. government-run nonprofit that carries out unofficial relations with Taiwan.

 Tsai transited through the United States six times between 2016 and 2019 before slowing international travel with the coronavirus pandemic.
-In reaction to those visits, China rhetorically lashed out against China and Taiwan.
+In reaction to those visits, China rhetorically lashed out against the U.S. and Taiwan.

 The Biden administration is trying to avoid a replay of the heavy-handed response by China that came after then- House Speaker Nancy Pelosi, D-Calif., visited Taiwan last year.

-Note: This story has been corrected to show China lashed out against the U.S., not against China.